07 Sep Can You Get Class A Decking That Looks Like Wood?

 Secondly, timber-effect 20mm porcelain tiles can be a really good option.
 Porcelain offers many benefits including being well suited to external flooring due to its non-porous and stain-resistant capabilities.

-However, you are unlikely to find porcelain tiles in classic deckboard lengths & widths, so you might achieve a timber pattern but it won’t really look like classic decking.
+However, you are unlikely to find porcelain tiles in classic deckboard dimensions, so you might achieve a timber pattern but it won’t really look or feel like classic decking.

-The final option for wood-look decking are minderal composites.
+The final option for wood-look decking are mineral composites.
 This provides an authentic look and feel of wood whilst still meeting building regulations by being non-combustible.

 The latest in this technology is our new range ZERODECK.